lmasch/Automatic-Artifact-Detection-in-EEG-recordings/README.md

 In the following I describe where specific files of interest can be found, i.e. which files are contained in which folder.

 - **code**

+The code directory includes the batch files to coordinate the executions of the programs, python scripts for the preprocessing software and jupyter notebooks for the Deep Learning models.
+Furthermore, the weights, which were obtained during the experiments, are included as well.
+The `models` directory is therefore organized in the following structure:

   - models
     - 1D_CNN
       - weights